thanhqtran/gso-macro-monitor/README.md

 **Notes**: We used archived links for now since some of the links are not accessible in real-time.

 The archived links contain data until the end of 2023.

-You can download it from the `Release` panel.
+You can download the whole dataset from the `Release` panel.

 ## Tiếng Việt